 Her speaking voice remained unimpaired, and Andrews has continued her acting career.
 A new audience discovered Julie Andrews through her role as the Queen in the film The Princess Diaries and its sequel.
 Her speaking voice has also been heard in the animated Shrek films and in 2010’s Despicable Me.
 In the sixth decade of her career, Julie Andrews is branching out in still more avenues of the performing arts, directing a successful revival of The Boy Friend, the show that first brought her to America as a teenager.
 She continues to act, direct, write and contribute her boundless energy to her favorite causes, including Operation USA and Haitian earthquake relief.

 In 2008, Andrews published the first volume of her autobiography: Home: A Memoir of My Early Years, recounting her life up until her departure for Hollywood to star in Mary Poppins.
 The book received excellent reviews and immediately went to the top of The New York Times bestseller list.
-The same year, she made a cautious return to singing in a touring concert performance, Julie Andrews: The Gift of Music.
+The same year, she toured the United States in a concert performance with orchestra and backup singers, Julie Andrews: The Gift of Music.

 One of the most beloved performers in the world, Julie Andrews made her Broadway debut at age 18 in The Boy Friend.
 Historic successes followed in the original productions of My Fair Lady and Camelot.
 She won the Oscar for Best Actress in her first film, playing the title role in Mary Poppins.
 Perhaps the greatest triumph of her career came with the leading role in The Sound of Music, one of the most popular motion pictures of all time.
 Her crystalline singing voice, wholesome appeal, natural elegance and sly humor made her a top box office draw around the world.